vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_layout.md

 ## Card per room

-There are different ways to group entities per subject together.
-One way is, for example, to create for each room a separated card.
+There are different ways to group entities by subject.
+One option is to create a separate card for each room.
 Here is one example:

 <img src="images_layout/layout_per_room.png" alt="data per room" width="400px">

-This card is not by default available, but as custom HACS integration [room-card](https://github.com/marcokreeft87/room-card?tab=readme-ov-file#room-card).
+This card is not available by default, but you can install it as the custom HACS integration [room-card](https://github.com/marcokreeft87/room-card?tab=readme-ov-file#room-card).
-Install it

 [![Open your Home Assistant instance and show the app store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=marcokreeft87&repository=room-card&category=integration)

-Check here all the possible options for this card https://github.com/marcokreeft87/room-card/wiki/Configuration
+Check the [configuration page](https://github.com/marcokreeft87/room-card/wiki/Configuration) for all available options.

 This is the corresponding YAML for the screenshot.